kleinbottle/swanlotus/content/blogs/euler-two-with-julia/euler-two-with-julia.md

 $$
 \sum_{k=1}^{m}F_{3k-2}.
 $${#eq:even-sum}
-where $m$ is the index of the largest even-valued Fibonacci number that does not exceed 4,000,000.
-Let us call this term $F_{\max}$.
+where $m$ is the index of the largest even-valued Fibonacci number that does not exceed 4,000,000, which is $F_{\max}$.
 We will consider this subsequence in its own right [toward the end of this blog](#a-second-look-at-the-problem).

 ## Small steps toward the solution